AF7TI/giroapp/README.md

 # giroapp

 Frontend for https://github.com/AF7TI/girotick.
-Display latest ionosphere metrics for each station as datatable and render to .json for other stuff like [contour maps](https://github.com/AF7TI/giroviz).
+Display latest ionosphere metrics in a datatable and render to .json for other stuff like [contour maps](https://github.com/AF7TI/giroviz).
 Docker based on tiangolo uwsgi-nginx-flask-docker.

 ## Installation
 Run the official postgres Docker image then build this image from Dockerfile, tag with giroapp